pypa/pipx/README.md

 ### Requests

-The endpoint methods may ask for filters, models or id's.
-The method typehints will tell you which input is requested.
+The endpoint methods may ask for filters, models and IDs.
+The method type hints tell you which input is requested.

 #### Models

-The endpoint may request a model, most create and update requests do.
+The endpoint may request a model.
+Most create and update requests do.

 ```php
 $unixUser = (new UnixUser())